legacy of Hachikō

 Ando sculpted a plaster statue of Hachikō for the Imperial Fine Arts Academy Exhibition.
 In 1934, a bronze statue was erected in front of the ticket gate of Shibuya Station with a poem engraved on a placard with the title “Lines to a Loyal Dog.”

 A throng of people arrived for the festive unveiling, including the grandchildren of Professor Ueno.
 Hachikō, who was also in attendance, wore red and white scarves for the event, seeming to understand the impact he had made.
 All of this, however, did not stop Hachikō from continuing to wait for Ueno’s return, although now he waited by his new post – beside the bronze sculpture.
-Locals recall seeing Hachikō gazing at the statue, as if pleading for assistance.
+Locals recall seeing Hachikō gazing at the statue.

 In 1944, during World War II, Hachikō's statue was melted down to support the war efforts.
 Sadly, the sculptor was killed during an air raid.
 In 1948, his son, Takeshi Ando, replicated the bronze statue on behalf of his father and Hachikō.
 Furthermore, the recreation of the statue is often noted as a pivotal point in saving the Akita breed from extinction, which had been in steady decline post-war.